libp2p/specs/pubsub/gossipsub/gossipsub-v1.0.md

 ### Peering State

-Peering state is how the router keeps track of the pubsub-capable peers it's aware of and the relationship with each of them.
+Peering state is how the router keeps track of the pubsub-capable peers its aware of and the relationship with each of them.

 There are three main pieces of peering state: